ivan-kysil/here-task/README.md

 ### Notes:
-1. I extended date model(Json).
-There could be two additional optional fields("category", "imported").
-See [Data Model Examples]
-2. Application is Spring Boot application and packed as a standalone JAR file.
+1. Application is Spring Boot application and packed as a standalone JAR file.
    It runs on port 8080.
 Example "http://localhost:8080/tax"
-3. Hope I have understood/implemented task correctly.
+2. Hope I have understood/implemented task correctly.
 If there are some concerns I could try to rework application.
+3. I extended date model(Json).
+There could be two additional optional fields in Goods("taxFree": boolean, "imported": boolean).
+This should not affect functionality, rather it provides API to specify explicitly whether goods is tax-free/imported.

+### How to build:
+*mvn clean install*
-### How to run:
+### How to run(2 options):
 1. *mvn spring-boot:run*
 2. *java -jar here-task-1.0-SNAPSHOT.jar*